privacybydesign/irma-documentation/yivi-docs/docs/getting-started.md

 ## Example configuration and IRMA session

 Generally, your IRMA server runs in your backend alongside a server application serving your frontend (website), with which the Yivi app user is interacting.
 Your server application starts and manages sessions at your IRMA server to verify or issue attributes (for example, when the user wants to log in).
-This can be setup as follows.
+This can be set up as follows.

 ### Configure `irma server`

-In production it is generally best to [authenticate incoming session requests](irma-server.md#requestor-authentication) from your application.
+In production, it is generally best to [authenticate incoming session requests](irma-server.md#requestor-authentication) from your application.
 The following is an example production configuration file ([in YAML](irma-server.md#configuring)) for the `irma server` (start with `irma server -c /path/to/config.yml`) that will accept [session requests](session-requests.md) if they include a `Authorization: mysecrettoken` HTTP header.

 ```yaml
 production: true